sanjayk0330/zero-waste-recipe/README.md

 ## Final Product

 ```
 Hi!
-Welcome to the Recipe Recommender System!
+Welcome to Intelligent Recipe Suggestion System For Zero-Waste!
 We use machine learning to recommend recipes based
 on the ingredients you have at home and your openness to different cuisines.
 Let's get started!

 Would you like to provide your own ingredients? (yes/no)